- Northern, Central, Eastern, and Southern Districts of California

 At the University of San Francisco School of Law, Ms. McCandless was a published member of Law Review and was selected to deliver her class commencement speech.
 During law school, she interned at the AIDS Legal Referral Panel as well as the Health and Human Services team in the San Francisco City Attorney’s Office.

 Ms. McCandless has held numerous leadership positions in the ABA and the San Francisco Bar Association (BASF).
 In the past, she was a member of the ABA’s Center for Racial & Ethnic Diversity and Technology Vice Chair for the ABA TIPS Medicine & Law and Toxic Torts & Environmental Law Committees.
 She also served as acting chair for the TIPS Plaintiffs Policy Task Force 2015-16.
-She is currently a Director on the BASF Barristers Club and Justice & Diversity Center’s Boards as well as a member of the ABA Standing Committee on Silver Gavel Awards for Media and the Arts, which was an appointment by ABA President Hilarie Bass.
+She was a Director on the BASF Barristers Club and Justice & Diversity Center’s Boards.
+She is a member of the ABA Standing Committee on Silver Gavel Awards for Media and the Arts, which was an appointment by ABA President Hilarie Bass.

 The Bar Association of San Francisco